A colorful brown-throated conure (Aratinga pertinax) eating a fruit from a turpentine (gumbo limbo) tree in the U.S. Virgin Islands

 Conures feed on fruits and seeds from a variety of trees and shrubs.
 The birds nest colonially in active termite nests or cavities in trees.
 They travel in pairs or small flocks, often communicating with loud calls and squawks.

-Bananaquit bird perched on a tree branch with green leaves in the background.
+Bananaquit (Coereba flaveola) perched on a tree branch with green leaves in the background in the U.S. Virgin Islands

 Bananaquit (Coereba flaveola)